Medtronic's Covidien deal raises bar for rivals to merge

 "That company is a serial acquirer and CEO Kevin Lobo has indicated that it is trying to move the company in the direction of becoming a larger partner with its hospital customers, the same strategy that Johnson & Johnson and Medtronic are taking to heart," Wang said.

-Yaffe listed Hospira Inc HSP.N, Becton Dickson and Co (BDX.N), Baxter International Inc (BAX.N) and Massimo Corp (MASI.O) as attractive takeover candidates that could help a larger company become more of a one-stop shop for hospitals.
+Yaffe listed Hospira Inc , Becton Dickson and Co , Baxter International Inc and Massimo Corp as attractive takeover candidates that could help a larger company become more of a one-stop shop for hospitals.

 While several industry experts pointed to Boston Scientific as an acquirer, it could still be wary in the wake of its $27 billion purchase of Guidant in 2006.
 The deal left it heavily in debt and struggling with a depressed stock price for years.